enguehard/enguehard.tf/content/authors/admin/_index.md

 **News:**
 - **May 21-22**.
 I organize the Advanced Methods (hybrid) Workshop in Lyon.
 [Program](uploads/program2024.pdf).
-Please register [here](https://framaforms.org/lyon-advanced-methods-workshop-may-21-22-registration-1704804102) by April 21 for in-person or online attendance.
+Zoom Webinar details for online attendance can be obtained [here](https://us06web.zoom.us/webinar/register/WN_CypGQrDVTqashdmWKuw4Cw) for May 21st, and [here](https://us06web.zoom.us/webinar/register/WN_FDk7R0NKRkmmrQztm7903Q) for May 22nd.
     <p> <br> </p>
 - **Apr-Jul 24**.
 At the invitation of Davide Cantoni, I am visiting the Department of Economics at LMU.
     <p> <br> </p>